top of page

 Review of Finance, Revise and Resubmit.

-Presentations (selected): Federal Reserve Board 5th Short-Term Funding Markets Conference 2022; Australian National University.
+Presentations (selected): Australian National University 2021; Fed Board 5th Short-Term Funding Markets Conference 2022.

 Co-authors: Sehoon Kim, Yoon Lee, and Hoonsuk Park.